 Requirements: Volunteer advocates must be at least 18 years old, have reliable transportation, and be able to pass a criminal background check.
 Volunteers should be reliable, compassionate, open-minded, and good listeners.

-Training: After a volunteer applicant completes the application process and is approved to volunteer, they are required to complete a total of 24.5 hours of training, which is provided by STSM.
-Trainings are help in June, October, and February.
+Training: After a volunteer applicant completes the application process and is approved to volunteer, they are required to complete a total of 25 hours of training, which is provided by STSM.

 Commitment: Volunteer Advocates are required to be on-call for at least two shifts a month.
 Each day has a day and a night shift, and the length of each shift varies by the day of the week.
 Therefore, volunteer advocates provide between 18-30 hours of service each month.
-Volunteers choose their own shifts based on their schedule, and their shift choices can vary from month to month!
-We also ask that volunteer advocates remain with our agency for at least one year.
+Volunteers choose their own shifts based on their schedule, and their shift choices can vary from month to month.

-Thank you for your interest in STSM and your committment to our community!
+Thank you for your interest in STSM and your commitment to our community!

 Good Match For